InsideEarth2150/Patch_2.3/README.md

 - Fixed Executable

+## Contibuting
+* If you wish to contibute to this development and want to add your code feel free.
+Simply Fork the repository or for a specific file, just click the icon for modifying the file and GitHub will automatically create a fork, branch and pull request for you, which we can review and then merge in.

 ## Reporting bugs, improvements, requesting features, etc. ##

 You can create new issues or feature requests here or join the IE community on [Discord][DiscordLink] for further details.